Table of content

-Whisker weaving is based on the concept of the spatial twist continuum (STC).
-The STC is the dual of the hexahedral mesh, represented by an arrangement of intersecting surfaces, which bisect hexahedral elements in each direction.
-The whisker weaving algorithm can be explained as in the following steps:
+Whisker weaving is based on the spatial twist continuum (STC) concept.
+The STC is the dual of the hexahedral mesh, represented by an arrangement of intersecting surfaces that bisects hexahedral elements in each direction.
+The whisker weaving algorithm can be explained in the following steps:

-- With a complete STC, the hex elements can then be fitted into the volume using the STC as a guide.
+- The hex elements can be fitted into the volume using the STC as a guide with a complete STC.
 The loops can be easily determined from an initial quad mesh of the surface.

-- Hexes are then formed inside the volume, once a valid topological representation of the twist planes is achieved.
+- Hexes are formed inside the volume once a valid topological representation of the twist planes is achieved.
 One hex is formed wherever three twist planes converge.

 The paving method has the following steps to generate a quadrilateral mesh:

-- A node is inserted in the boundary and the boundary node is considered as loop.
+- A node is inserted in the boundary, and the boundary node is considered a loop.

-- The row of element is placed around the boundary nodes.
+- The row of the element is placed around the boundary nodes.

-- Again this same procedure adopt for next rows.
+- Again this same procedure adopts for the next rows.